-Part Two: Dispute Resolution in International Commercial Transactions Topics will include:
+Part Two: Dispute Resolution in International Commercial Transactions

-- An overview of international dispute resolution, including: - international negotiation; - > alternative dispute resolution; - court litigation of international commercial agreements. - A study of international commercial arbitration with an emphasis on: - the analysis of the formation and the validity of the international arbitration agreement.
+- An overview of international dispute resolution, including: - international negotiation; - alternative dispute resolution; - court litigation of international commercial agreements. - A study of international commercial arbitration with an emphasis on: - the analysis of the formation and the validity of the international arbitration agreement.

-Law 2010 International Human Rights Law
+International Human Rights Law